About Me

 When not doing any of the above, you can find me heading to the local mountains in either hiking boots or trail running shoes.

-I am a hands-on, lifelong student and keep a steady supply of books on topics I want to learn about ranging from engineering design, fabrication, tuning, sports-purpose driving, and everything in between.
-My philosophy is to never stop learning or setting automotive goals.
+I am a hands-on, lifelong student and keep a steady supply of books on topics ranging from engineering design, fabrication, tuning, sports-purpose driving, and everything in between.
+My philosophy is to never stop learning or setting automotive goals in our short time on this earth.

 If you have the same interests as I do, shoot me a note!